 The Institution of Civil Engineers (ICE) and its members work to shape the world we live in.
 Its partnership with Open House London helps to highlight just how important civil engineering is to London and its future.
 Explore infrastructure and engineerig feats throughout Open House London and find out more here

-Upgrading our transport system:
+Upgrading our transport systems

 - St Pancras International - renowned for its Victorian architecture, St Pancras Station was opened in 1868 and is a Grade I listed building.
 A new terminal was constructed for Eurostar services to continental Europe.